rubrikinc/rubrik-plugin-for-vrealize/docs/create_catalog_items.md

 ---

 NOTE: These are suggestions only, whether each Catalog Items should be published to any service will depend on what the vRA and Rubrik administrators want to deliver to users.

+## Managing the XaaS Blueprints

+XaaS blueprints will be created when importing the vRA content using CloudClient, this defaults to the settings described in the XaaS Blueprint Forms - Using Business Groups for Multi-Tenancy section below.
+This may need amending depending on your environment, the below steps detail this.

+### Editing a blueprint

+1. Go to the 'Design' tab in vRA, select 'XaaS > XaaS Blueprints'
+1. Click '+ New', select the desired workflow from the 'Orchestrator > Library > Rubrik-DevOps > VRA-CatalogItems' folder
+1. Click 'Next', 'Next'
+1. Edit the form as desired (see below)
+1. Click 'Next', 'Next', 'Finish'

+### XaaS Blueprint Forms - Using Business Groups for Multi-Tenancy

+1. When editing the vRA form, select the 'Business Group' field on the form
+1. Click the 'Constraints' tab in the right hand pane
+1. Under 'Read only', select 'Constant', 'Yes'
+1. Under 'Value', select 'Field', click 'Define Field Values', select 'Request info > Business group > Name'
+1. Under 'Visible', select 'Constant', 'No'

+### XaaS Blueprint Forms - No Multi-Tenancy Requirement

+1. When editing the vRA form, select the 'Business Group' field on the form
+1. Click the 'Constraints' tab in the right hand pane
+1. Under 'Read only', select 'Constant', 'Yes'
+1. Under 'Value', select 'Field', click 'Constant', enter the string 'Global'
+1. Under 'Visible', select 'Constant', 'No'

+### Publish Blueprints

+Once all blueprints have been created, ensure that these are published, by selecting the blueprint from the summary screen, and clicking the 'Publish' button.

 ## Attaching Services to Entitlements